Programming-Training-And-Practice/kafka-main-information/producers.md

 ## Producers.
 * Producer write data to topics(which is made of partitions)
 * Producers automatically know to which broker and partition to write to.
 * In case of broker failure, producer will automatically recover

+## ## Producers Acknowledgment
 * Producer can choose to receive acknowledgment of data writes:
     * acks=0 Producer won't wait for acknowledgment (possible data loss)
     * acks=1 Producer will wait for leader acknowledgment (limited data loss)